Kim calls for measures to protect North Korea’s security

 KCNA’s Korean-language report said Kim called for “active and offensive” measures.

-Kim also “comprehensively and anatomically analyzed the problems arising in the overall state-building including the state management and economic construction in the present time,” the agency said.
+Kim also “comprehensively and anatomically analyzed the problems arising in the overall state building including the state management and economic construction in the present time,” KCNA said.

 “He stressed the need to reasonably straighten the country’s economic work system and order and establish a strong discipline and presented the tasks for urgently correcting the grave situation of the major industrial sectors of the national economy,” the report said.